nzhongathan/Digit-Recognizer/Preprocessing-Techniques/README.md

-# Simple Image Preprocessing Techniques Using MINST Data
+# Simple Image Preprocessing Techniques Using MNIST Data
 Image preprocessing is an important step in any computer vision task, especially as the data becomes more complicated, noisy, and diverse.
 Good preprocessing could make the difference between a good model and an excellent model, impacting the final score greatly.
 Below, I will go over several very simple preprocessing techniques using the MINST digits dataset.
 (Disclaimer: By no means are these the ONLY preprocessing techniques available.)
 - Importing Libraries and Setting Up the Dataframe
 - Plotting Functions and Resizing Images